bcbell/playdates-kids-meals/README.md

 # playdates-kids-meals

 This project is designed for families with kids.
 As a mother of 2 toddlers, I wanted to create an application that would be beneficial to parents and caregivers looking to kid-friendly meals, attractions, and restaurants.
-Offering families a unique varity resources for entertainment and meal time.
+Offering families a unique varity of resources from entertainment and meal time.

 __App Overview__